 Term sheet vs. letter of intent

-If the parties have exchanged sufficient information to reach a deal, they will establish their intention to enter into the deal in a letter of intent or LOI.
+If the parties have exchanged enough information to reach a deal, they will establish their intention to enter into the deal in a letter of intent or LOI.
 The letter of intent or LOI forms the basis for further negotiations and includes: